JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 There are a few principles that the packer package follows strictly.

 1. It only aspires to become a specialised usethis for working with JavaScript and R, it takes inspiration from other packages such as htmlwidgets, usethis, and devtools.
 2. It never becomes a dependency to what you create.
-It's in a sense very much like an NPM "developer" dependency, it's used to develop the project but does not bring any additional overhead to what you're building.
+It's in a sense very much like an NPM "developer" dependency; it's used to develop the project but does not bring any additional overhead to what you're building.
 3. It should break the mission of webpack which is to build more robust JavaScript code.
 Therefore packer only builds on top of already strict R projects, namely packages (where golem packages can be used to create shiny applications).

 ## Scaffolds {#packer-scaffolds}

-Packer is comprised of surprisingly few functions, the most important ones are in the `scaffold` family.
+Packer is comprised of surprisingly few functions; the most important ones are in the `scaffold` family.
 The term scaffold was shamelessly taken from the htmlwidgets package which features the function `scaffoldWidget` that was used in this book.
-The idea of scaffolds in packer are very similar to the `scaffoldWidget` function: it sets up the basic structure for a project.
+The idea of scaffolds in packer is very similar to the `scaffoldWidget` function: it sets up the basic structure for a project.

 Whist htmlwidgets only allow creating scaffolds for widgets packer allows creating scaffold various types of projects that involve JavaScript, namely: